CanSuyolcu/911_Calls/README.md

 # 911_Calls
-This is an exercise project in order to practice my Pandas, NumPy, Seaborn and Matplotlib skills
+This is an exercise project in order to practice my Pandas, NumPy, Seaborn and Matplotlib skills in Python.

 For this capstone project I will be analyzing some 911 call data from Kaggle.
 The data contains the following fields:
 - lat : String variable, Latitude